 Find your purposeful and meaningful career expressing your creative gifts with language and story

 Join our creative community as we grow together and build our gifts toward the creation of professional portfolios.
 You’ll engage a full range of literary endeavors including creating poetry, stories, and essays.
 You’ll learn to manage the editing, designing, and publishing of online and print journals.
 Additionally, you’ll present your work at conferences and at public readings.
-Our goal is to graduate confident, skilled writers who can use their gifts to serve their professions and their communities as authors, editors, teachers, or writing in professional settings.
+Our goal is to graduate confident, skilled writers who can use their gifts to serve their professions and their communities as authors, editors, teachers, or writers in professional settings.

 - Create your voice as a writer through one-on-one mentoring in a program designed to prepare confident authors.